RaiTamarindo/ai-challenge/android/SETUP.md

    - You'll see "Sync successful" in the status bar when done

 3. **Start the Emulator**
-   - Click the AVD Manager icon in the toolbar
+   - Click the Device Manager icon in the toolbar
    - Click the "Play" button next to your "Pixel_7_API_34" device
    - Wait for the emulator to boot up (2-3 minutes first time)